 The MP doesn’t have this (the Spark does).
 So if you want to look cool and show off to people how you can control a drone with your palm, this is a good option.

 It’s nearly $200 less than the MP (basic) and about $300 less if you compare the combo packages.

-Now let’s move into the advantages of the Mavic Pro (there’s a few):
+Now let’s move into the advantages of the Mavic Pro 1 over the Mavic Air 1 (there’s a few):

 1) Range is WAY further.